kc0bfv/autophugo/README.md

 # AutoPhugo

 AutoPhugo [ˌɔtoʊˈfjuːgəʊ] is a gallery/photoblog theme for Hugo that's a little more automatic than [Phugo](https://github.com/kc0bfv/phugo/).
 It is a port of HTML5 UP [Multiverse template](https://html5up.net/multiverse).
 Phugo was originally created by Aerohub, Pavel Kanyshev.
-AutoPhugo uses the [Magnific Popup lightbox](https://dimsemenov.com/plugins/magnific-popup/) by Dmitry Semenov.

 Preview at <https://kc0bfv.github.io/autophugo>